 - Now in the Setup Run menu define two layers in the CONTROL file, say 800 to 1000 m MSL, to represent 0-800 and 800-1000, shorten the duration of the sample averaging period from 3 hours to 1 hour, and finally reduce the run time from 13 to 11 hours.
 Rerun the model.

 - To show the concentration averaged between 800 m and 1000 m, from the Contours menu, select the Show Each Level radio button.
 Select the 1000 radio buttons for the From Bottom Level and Through Top Level fields.
 The resulting graphic is quit different to the ground-level one, showing maximum concentrations over the region of minimum ground level concentrations.
 The peak predicted concentration is quite similar, in location and magnitude, to the measured one.
 One explanation is that at the time of the aircraft sampling, around 2200 local time, the boundary layer was no longer well mixed.

 - We will use this Gaussian configuration for all the subsequent mixing tests when comparing model results to the aircraft measurements.
 Save the control file settings to conc_case_control.txt and the namelist file parameters to conc_case_setup.txt.

-We've found that for this particular case, the Gaussian plume simulation 200 km downwind matched the position and width of the aircraft measured plume slightly better than the other options.
+We've found that for this particular case, the Gaussian plume simulation 200 km downwind matched the position and width of the aircraft measured plume.
 In the next few sections, we will experiment with different dispersion parameters and turbulence settings to determine their effect upon the calculation results.